alain-andre/prime/doc/prime.fr-FR.md

 The type module can use used to determine a type of a specified value.

-exports
+produits
 -------

-A function that determines the type of a value.
+A fonction that determines the type of a value.
 The returned value is a string.

 ```js
 var type = require('prime/type')